GetOutOfMyBakery/getoutofmybakery.github.io/README.md

 bundle open jekyll-theme-chirpy
 ```
 > [!IMPORTANT]
-> Since I'm maintaining the 'Skip to main content', use `bin/diff-upstream-gem` to check for any relevant upstream changes that I need to merge in.
+> In order to maintain the `Skip to main content` button, and some other minor tweaks, use `bin/diff-upstream-gem` to check for any relevant upstream changes that need to be merged in/resolved when updating versions.
-> For ease, remember that you can pass in 'chars' or 'words' to see just the different characters or words respectively.
+> For ease of use remember that `bin/diff-upstream-gem` can pass in `chars` or `words` to the script to see just the different characters or words respectively.

 ## Making a commit
 [Lefthook](https://github.com/evilmartians/lefthook/) has been configured with pre-commit checks to: